 Clothing is the key for the winter travel.
 If you don’t have winter travel experience or haven’t been to Mongolia in winter you need to know about packing for the cold weather.
 So, you should pack the following clothes in your luggage.

-The Ultimate Packing List for the Winter Trip in Mongolia
+Packing Advice for the Winter Trip in Mongolia

 Wear layers of clothing, wool or cotton under fleeces, thermal underwear, cotton or cashmere pullovers, polar jacket and furs.
 Selection of cotton or woolen socks, cashmere under gloves, woolen hat with ear flaps, wind proof gear.
 Thick arctic clothing and boots are necessary.
 If you have ski boots they would be ideal.
 Wear sunglasses, or better still snow glasses, to prevent snow blindness.